iam-veeramalla/Docker-Zero-to-Hero/README.md

 ```

-## Great Job, Now start with the examples folder to write your first Dockerfile and play with it.
+## Great Job, Now start with the examples folder to write your first Dockerfile and move to the next examples.
+Happy Learning :)